 In Age Later, Dr. Nir Barzilai, a pioneer in aging research, looks both at the four age-related diseases that take most of us (diabetes, cancer, heart disease, and Alzheimer’s) and at SuperAgers (people who have maintained active lives well into their 90s who’ve never experienced any of those diseases).
-What can we learn from these subjects, who have not only reached a ripe old age, but have further ripened the older they get?
+What can we learn from these subjects, who have not only reached a ripe old age but have further ripened the older they get?
 Dr. Barzilai reveals the secrets of these SuperAgers and the scientific discoveries so that we can mimic some of their natural resistance to the aging process.
-This isn’t saying, we’ll live to 969, but, for all of us, there’s still plenty of life yet to live.
+This isn’t to say we’ll live to 969, but there’s still plenty of life yet to live for all of us.

-Dr. Nir Barzilai is the founding Director of the Institute for Aging Research at Albert Einstein College of Medicine and the Nathan Shock Center for Excellence in the Basic Biology of Aging and the Einstein Glenn Center for the Biology of Human Aging.
+Dr. Nir Barzilai is the founding Director of the Institute for Aging Research at Albert Einstein College of Medicine, and is Director of the Nathan Shock Center for Excellence in the Basic Biology of Aging and the Einstein Glenn Center for the Biology of Human Aging.
 He is also the Scientific Director of the American Federation for Aging Research (AFAR).

 Lee Hood, MD, PhD is a world-renowned scientist who co-founded Seattle’s Institute for Systems Biology (ISB) in 2000 and served as its first President from 2000-2017.
 When ISB affiliated with Providence in 2016, Dr. Hood became Providence’s Senior Vice President and Chief Science Officer.
 He is also Chief Strategy Officer and Professor at ISB.